 There are two encoding options you can use, because some providers are limited as to what characters and/or the domain length you can put in an email address to forward to.
 To forward email to the Fastmail account

 email@example.com, you can use either of:

 Please note that this only works when forwarding to your main username.
-It doesn't work for aliases you have at Fastmail.
-Also be aware that if you change the main username, we automatically make an alias for the old one.
+It doesn't work for other addresses you have at Fastmail.
+Also be aware that if you change the main username, we automatically save the old username as one of your additional addresses.
 This lets emails sent to the old address be received, but doesn't work for emails sent to the old forwarding tunnel address.